DDA - View Transition

 }

-I used a boolean variable called isTransitioning to toggle its visibility during page transitions.
-This component fades in while a transition is happening and fades out when it’s done.
-It sits on top of everything using position: fixed.
+To integrate this into the site’s layout, I placed the component inside Layout.svelte and used a reactive boolean isTransitioning to toggle it’s visibility during page transitions.
+This component fades in and out during navigation and sits on top of everything with position: fixed.

 <Graphic />